 The highlight of the Tokyo Skytree is its two observation decks which offer spectacular views out over Tokyo.
 The two enclosed decks are located at heights of 350 and 450 meters respectively, making them the highest observation decks in Japan and some of the highest in the world.

 Tembo Deck, the lower of the two decks is 350 meters high and spans three levels with great views from all of its floors.
 The top floor features tall, broad windows that offer some of the best 360 degree panoramic views of the city.
 The middle floor has a souvenir shop and the Musashi Sky Restaurant, which serves French-Japanese fusion cuisine, while the lowest floor features a cafe and some glass panels on the ground from where you can look all the way down to the base of the tower.

-A second set of elevators connects the Tembo Deck to the 450 meter high Tembo Gallery.
-Dubbed "the world's highest skywalk", the Tembo Gallery consists of a sloping spiral ramp that gains height as it circles the tower.
+A second set of elevators connects the Tembo Deck to the 450 meter high Tembo Galleria.
+Dubbed "the world's highest skywalk", the Tembo Galleria consists of a sloping spiral ramp that gains height as it circles the tower.
 The construction of the steel and glass tube allows visitors to look down from the dizzying height of the tower and out over the Kanto Region to spectacular distances.

 At the top of the spiral ramp is a more conventional observation deck floor with lounging areas and tall windows from which to look out over Tokyo.
 This floor is officially located at 451.2 meters and constitutes the highest point of the observation decks.